You’ve no doubt read the argument or have seen the meme: Individual actions don’t matter.

 But we can’t rely on individual actions only

 Fossil fuel interests do their best to shift the blame for the climate crisis onto us, the consumers.
 BP, for example, launched its carbon footprint calculator as a means to deflect responsibility.
-If only we, the public, would change our lifestyles, all would be well—and BP and its ilk would be able to carry on business as usual.
+If only we, the public, would change our lifestyles, all would be well—or so they’d like is to believe—and BP and its ilk would be able to carry on business as usual.

 The bottling industry, fast food and junk food companies push their own deflection campaign by urging us to recycle more.
 Globally, Coca-Cola produces 3 million tons of plastic packaging every year, the equivalent of 200,000 plastic bottles per minute.
 We simply cannot recycle our way through these dizzying amounts of petrochemical-derived garbage.
 Coca-Cola could revert back to return and refill schemes of old but why would it implement expensive programs when it can currently pollute for free?